GeoffreyOgembo/GeoffreyOgembo/README.md

-Hi there  I'm Geoffrey Ogembo!

 FEEL FREE TO VIEW MY WORK

+- 👋 Hi, I’m @GeoffreyOgembo

-I am a passionate frontend engineer.
+- 👀 I am a passionate full-stuck engineer.
 I believe that in character, in manner, in style, in all things, the supreme excellence is simplicity.
 I am passionate in Software development, design and emerging technologies.

-I love playing football, dirt bike racing, volleyball and solving puzzles.

-- 👋 Hi, I’m @GeoffreyOgembo

-- 👀  I'm a Full stack web developer

 - 🌱  I'm a Student In Moringa School